dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 have to really figure out how something is working is run a range of fairly long tests against it - and that's not what I could do.

-My benchmarks showed only a barely measurable improvement for pacing
+My benchmarks showed only a barely measurable improvement for pacing + cubic.
-+ cubic.
 Not worth talking about.
+There were changes there that made a lot of sense for rate-limited streaming flows, but...

 ## Clue #3: BBR in QUIC?